This post contains affiliate links.

 This quick and easy black bean chili recipe is packed with hearty flavor and ready in under 30 minutes on the stove!
 It’s made of almost all pantry staples, with just 6 easy-to-find ingredients, making it perfect for busy weeknight dinners.

-I’ve been on a real chili kick lately, making this epic vegetarian chili and this equally epic chili seasoning mix (among all of my other chilis like this healthy white bean chili and this sweet potato chili).
+I’ve been on a real chili kick lately, making this epic vegetarian chili and this equally epic chili seasoning mix in this sweet potato chili).

-- Has a secret trick that makes it SO thick and rich
+- The Best Texture: I have a secret trick that makes it SO thick and rich.

 - Oil: Provides the base for sautéing the onions, adding a subtle richness to the chili.